novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - workflow to generate ebook files](https://i.imgur.com/iXd7bnr.png)

 After the process complete, the ebooks will be available for download in these following URLs.
-Please adjust it to follow your github profile and repo name.
+Please adjust it to follow your Github profile and repo name.

 ```bash
 https://github.com/novalagung/softwareengineering/raw/ebooks/softwareengineeringtutorial.pdf